 Cardio vs. Resistance Training

-Truth is, both are important for achieving and maintaining a healthy weight, however, they do play different roles.
+Truth is, both are important for achieving and maintaining a healthy weight.
+However, they play different roles.

 Aerobic exercise (i.e. cardio) is important for improving your cardiovascular health and lung capacity, and helping you achieve a steady deficit.

-Resistance training is in no way reserved only to bodybuilders, and can be an important addition to a successful weight loss program by increasing calories burning in the long run and by helping you achieve a better body composition.
+Resistance training is in no way reserved only to bodybuilders, and can be an important addition to a successful weight loss program by increasing calories burning in the long run.
+It also helps you achieve a better body composition.

 Keto is highly compatible with any type of exercise, and although you might experience an initial decline in performance, your body will quickly overcome this.

-If you never had much muscle to begin with, losing a lot of weight might leave you looking “skinny fat”, i.e. overall skinny because of the lack of muscle, but still carrying some excessive fat, typically around your waist and hips.
+If you never had much muscle to begin with, then losing a lot of weight might leave you looking “skinny fat.”
+In other words, you may be overall skinny because of the lack of muscle, but still carrying some excessive fat, typically around your waist and hips.

-If you want to look good in a swimming suit and enjoy being strong and healthy, your best bet is to integrate some form of resistance training into your workout routine.
+If you want to look good in a swim suit and enjoy being strong and healthy, then your best bet is to integrate some form of resistance training into your workout routine.

 Resistance training can be done with dumbbells, kettlebells, a barbell, or gym machines.
-Compound movements (where 2 or more joints are involved) and lifting heavy will give you the best results, and for this reason, you might decide to start working with a barbell and weights.
+Compound movements (where 2 or more joints are involved) and lifting heavy will give you the best results.
+For this reason, you might decide to start working with a barbell and weights.

 Ladies, fear not, you will not get huge muscles from resistance training unless you do it for years with a great level of dedication or take muscle-enhancing supplements.

 Good form is essential, so it’s advisable to either hire a coach for the first 2-3 sessions (or more, if you can) or have someone highly experienced by your side.